M-Yamamori/Julia-Opt/Chapter5/Chapter5-1.md

 ## 5.2 Searching All Basic Feasible Solutions
 In this chapter, we try to search all BFS.
 <br>
-First, I want to think about isnonnegative function.
+First, we want to think about isnonnegative function.
 <br>

 ```x[x.<0]``` will return the elements of vector x that is less than 0, since ```x.<0``` is an element-wise comparison with 0.